How do you get all your IT staff to be on the same page quickly and effectively in terms of conforming and enhancing the ITIL 4 PRACTICES?

 Now that you know how we do it we want to get back to the three practices of IM, PM, and CC.
 Let’s look at each one of them separately:

 - Root Cause – However, if we do not find “WHY it happened” this situation is ripe to recur at some time in the future.
-At this stage we use the 5 WHYS in conjunction with our factor analysis and come to an understanding why we did not receive an alert.
-In this case the alert was generated but went to a wrong email address and was not acted upon.
+At this stage, we use the 5 WHYS in conjunction with our factor analysis and come to an understanding of why we did not receive an alert.
+In this case, the alert was generated but went to a wrong email address and was not acted upon.

 Imagine having one template with worked questions and key actions that would ensure a seamless handover between Incident Management to Problem Management to Change Control without having to reinvent the wheel.
 All an expert needs to do would be to build on what is already there and arrive at consensus actions quickly, accurately and effectively.